Alaska 24 Hour Notice To Vacate

 How To Serve an Alaska 24 Hour Notice To Vacate

-Alaska landlords may deliver a Notice To Vacate using any of these methods:
+Alaska landlords may deliver an initial written Notice To Vacate by any of the following methods:

 3. Delivery by registered or certified mail